-Remove the pork to a plate and add the apples.
-Saute for 4 minutes.
+- Remove the pork to a plate and add the apples.
+Saute for 5 minutes.

-- Take the pork roast out and use a meat thermometer to make sure it has reached a minimum of 145 F. Garnish it with rosemary and set aside to rest for a few minutes.
+- Take the pork roast out and use a meat thermometer to make sure it has reached a minimum of 145 F. Set aside to rest for a few minutes.